Is The Sun White Or Orange

 The color of the sun is a topic that combines physics, atmospheric science, and human perception.
 To understand why the sun appears to be different colors at different times, we need to consider several key elements.
 First, we must understand what color the sun actually emits.
 Second, we need to examine how the Earth's atmosphere affects the sunlight as it travels through it.
 Finally, we should consider how our eyes and brains interpret the light that reaches us.

 The sun emits light across the entire electromagnetic spectrum, from radio waves to gamma rays.
-However, it emits most of its energy in the visible light spectrum, which includes all the colors we can see: red, orange, yellow, green, blue, indigo, and violet.
+That said, it emits most of its energy in the visible light spectrum, which includes all the colors we can see: red, orange, yellow, green, blue, indigo, and violet.
 The distribution of these colors in sunlight is not uniform.
 The sun emits roughly equal amounts of all colors, which, when combined, produce white light.
 This is similar to how a white LED light works, by combining different colors to make white.

 Comprehensive Overview